[Click here to jump to training opportunities.]

 (Click on a link to jump to details of a particular workshop):

-Brief Child Forensic Evaluations In Cases of Alleged Abuse (May 22-23 at Greensboro AHEC and June 5-6, 2017 at Eastern AHEC in Greenville, NC)
+Brief Child Forensic Evaluations In Cases of Alleged Abuse (no scheduled dates at this time)

 Learning Collaborative in Trauma-Focused Cognitive Behavioral Therapy (Various dates and locations)